 Maybe you’re making a cross-country move, and you’d rather drive than put your cat on a plane.
 Or perhaps it’s a cross-country road trip adventure … the kind no dog would want to miss.

-Approximately 28 states have laws that deal with animals left in vehicles.
+Approximately 28 states have laws that deal with pets in parked cars.
 Under most of these laws, a person must have confined an unattended animal in a parked vehicle.
 Additionally, the conditions have to endanger the animal’s life to result in a violation.